mathrick/godot-external-files/README.md

     *.png

+> **NOTE**: Godot's editor limits what kinds of files it will let you create, and will NOT allow you to make or edit `.external_files`.
+You will need to use a different text editor, and they will not show up in the filesystem dock inside Godot.

 Now reload your Godot project, or click <kbd>Project</kbd> → <kbd>Tools</kbd> → <kbd>External files</kbd> → <kbd>Re-scan</kbd>.
-You will see that `godot/assets/sprites/some_sprite.png` has been automatically copied and imported by Godot.
+You will see that `godot/assets/sprites/some_sprite.png` and `godot/assets/sprites/other_sprite.png` have been automatically copied and imported by Godot.

 Depending on the number of files, it might take a while for all the files to be copied and imported.
 This is a one-time operation; the next time the project will open instantly and not copy anything, unless some files have changed.

 <!-- gdasset: markdown
-For full usage information and description of the syntax, click "View files" to visit the plugin's home page.
+For full usage information and description of the syntax, click "View files" and visit the plugin's home page.
 -->
 <!-- gdasset: exclude -->